ykanell/Start-up-pack/PITCHME.md

 - *scalable* to facilitate your growth
 - easy to *change* to adapt to market needs
-- demonstating quality to an investor
+- demonstating the quality to an investor

 code must be <span class="primary">investor-ready</span>.